ritiktanwar1562/task-38-authentication/README.md

 ## Conclusion

 I made this project to learn JWT authentication using React and Express.js.
 This project helped me understand user login, authentication and protected routes in a simple way.

+I made this project to learn JWT authentication using React and Express.js.
+This project helped me understand user login, authentication and protected routes in a simple way.